Fredrik2002/f1-24-steering-wheel-replication/README.md

     - ERS Deployment mode
     - All 4 tyres inner temperature
 - Setting tab to select the port you are receiving the datas on
+- Font size adjustating to the window size

 ### To do list :
-- Make the steering wheel take all the available space on the window
 - Add flags state on side LEDs
-- Adjustable font size depending on window size